 Andre has lived in the Pacific Northwest for more than 30 years and is an experienced vessel captain who has worked in the fishing industry throughout Alaska, the Aleutian Islands and Bering Strait for nearly 20 years.
 He later joined Clipper Navigation and spent 10 years running fast catamarans to Canada.
 He also has operated various other vessels prior to joining DIT in 2010.
 Andre holds a U.S. Coast Guard license 100-ton Master/1600 Mate.

-Kyle Crane, Associate Vessel Captain
+James Greenway, Associate Vessel Captain

-Kyle is the part-time captain of DIT’s training vessel for divers during dives on Lake Washington.
+James is the part-time captain of DIT’s training vessel for divers during dives on Lake Washington.